BaraHashesh/Grad_Project_Version_3/src/client/controllers/README.md

-This controller is used to handle the `EstimationView.fxml` file, this controller does not provide the user with direct actions, but rather is auto-updated by an external thread (controller for the controller), this for out application being the `EstimationUpdated.java` class from the `client.models` package.
+This controller is used to handle the `EstimationView.fxml` file, this controller does not provide the user with direct actions, but rather is auto-updated by an external thread (controller for the controller), this for out application being the `EstimationUpdated.java` class from the `client.models.controllers` package.

 ## 5. Loader Controller